-Tools and strategies in this section of the framework will help build and strengthen your government organization's commitment to deliver equitable and adaptable community engagement.
+Community engagement is foundational to racial equity.
+Community engagement strategies ranging from collaboration to shared governance foster co-ownership and supports more equitable and sustainable outcomes.
+The commission has presented a range of tools and strategies to help build and strengthen your government organization's commitment to deliver equitable and adaptable community engagement.
 It is important to be curious, willing to listen, and open to making changes to not only how you engage the community, but also in the operation of programs and services within the context of its existing requirements and policy.
 We encourage government entities to take note of what you are already doing with community engagement and identify how you can strengthen those efforts through simple, no or low-cost changes.
 Making time for community will make our programs and services more accessible, efficient, and effective, helping us to achieve our desired outcomes and serving a California for All.

-Gathering and Using Information and Data to Serve All Californians Successfully
+PRIORITY 2: Gathering and Using Information and Data to Serve All Californians Successfully

-Information to guide government in the development, implementation, and evaluation programs and services comes in different forms.
+Information to guide government in the development, implementation, and evaluation of programs and services comes in different forms.
 It can come from a conversation with a resident or groups of residents, or through immersion by directly observing how communities live and the challenges they experience.
 Information can also be collected as numbers in a survey, recorded as the number of people using a program or service, or a specific indicator like high blood pressure, the number of electronic vehicles purchased in a month, or the number of individuals moving from transitional/temporary housing to permanent housing in a year.
 Data is representative of the experiences residents have with the various systems and processes everyday Californians touch.
+Government entities should use data driven approaches to not only ensure they meet their respective missions but also to inform its efforts to advance racial equity.
 Applying standards strategies and methodologies can further how we not only build innovative programs and services, but also how we make our legacy efforts more efficient and effective.

-Apply the use of existing information categories to organize information
+STRATEGY 1: Apply the use of existing information categories to organize information

 The Office of Data and Innovation has developed a set of strategies to support the standardization of data practices.
 The Data Standards provides a strategy to streamline data collection processes by coordinating data collection practices across state government entities (Office of Data Innovation, n.d.).
-The Data Standards provide best practices for collecting demographic and geographic data.
-If applied consistently across government entities, it would support a more comprehensive understanding of the needs of Californians and help with interagency understanding of complex issues impacting individuals, families, and communities while providing the foundation to collectively work towards addressing those needs across systems.
+They provide best practices for collecting demographic and geographic data.
+If applied consistently across government entities, data standards support a more comprehensive understanding of the needs of Californians and help with interagency understanding of complex issues impacting individuals, families, and communities while providing the foundation to collectively work towards addressing those needs across systems.

-Requiring information be more specific (data disaggregation)
+STRATEGY 2: Requiring information to be more specific (data disaggregation)